anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 a CBOR byte string in `jpy_header`.

 It SHOULD be encrypted with a symmetric key known only to the Join Proxy itself.
-When the Join Proxy attempts to decrypt a receiver `jpy_header` byte string, and either the decryption or the integrity check fails, it MUST silently discard the JPY message.
+When the Join Proxy attempts to decrypt a received `jpy_header` byte string, and either the decryption or the integrity check fails, it MUST silently discard the JPY message.

 The symmetric key need not persist on a long-term basis, and MAY be changed periodically.